sanjay-saxena/blog/content/blog/first.md

 $ git push -u origin master
 ```

-At this point, your environemnt is ready and you can create content.
+At this point, your environment is ready and you can create content.

 ## Add Hello World Blog